sandsmark/freeaoe/README.md

     - dropsite-min-distance
     - resource-found
     - players-stance
+ - Angle of arrows
+ - Arrows stuck in the ground

 Wishlist/low priority:
  - Proper support for new terrain graphics (Rise of the Rajas stopped shipping the old ones).